dskemp/courtdata/content/cases/ot2014/13-1211/index.md

 roles:
 - "on behalf of the Petitioner"
 - "on behalf of the Respondents"
-- "Assistant to the Solicitor General, Department of Justice, for the United States, as amicus curiae, supporting the Respondents"
+- "Assistant to the Solicitor General, for the United States, as amicus curiae, supporting the Respondents"
 tags:
 - trademark
 topics: